minio/docs/source/includes/common/common-k8s-connect-operator-console.rst

       You can alternatively configure your preferred Ingress to grant access to the Operator Console service.
       See https://github.com/kubernetes/kubectl/issues/1368 for more information.

-   Run the :mc:`kubectl minio proxy` command to temporarily forward traffic from the :ref:`MinIO Operator Console <minio-operator-console>` service to your local machine:
+   Run something to temporarily forward traffic from the :ref:`MinIO Operator Console <minio-operator-console>` service to your local machine:

    .. cond:: k8s and not openshift